russellf9/jssip-cordova/README.md

 ## Introduction

-This is a copy of the original an attempt to add further functionality.
+This is a copy of the original an attempt to add further functionality, for instance adding the Session.

 ## Installation